Section 7 - Discipline Procedures

 Should the Investigator find that there are possible instances of offence under the Criminal Code, particularly related to Criminal Harassment (or Stalking), Uttering Threats, Assault, Sexual Interference, or Sexual Exploitation, the Investigator shall advise the Complainant to refer the matter to police.
 The Investigator will further inform the PGA of Canada that the matter should be directed to the police.

 When the investigation is complete, the Investigator will provide a report to the ITP.
 The Investigator’s report will make findings about whether, on a balance of probabilities, the complaint is substantiated.
 The Investigator’s report, or a summary, will be shared with the parties and the Discipline Committee.

-188.8.131.52 The Disciplinary Committee will receive the ITP Report and provide it to the parties.
-The Committee will hold a conference call hearing involving the parties and their counsel or representatives (when applicable).
+18.104.22.168 The Disciplinary Committee will receive the ITP Report and provide it to the parties.
+The Committee will determine if a conference call hearing involving the parties and their counsel or representatives (when applicable) is required or simply administer a decision.
 The Committee will invite oral submissions from the parties during the hearing.
 No more than seven (7) days following the hearing, the Committee will issue a written decision on the complaint, which may include sanctions as deemed appropriate by the Committee consideration Section 5.0.
-The decision will be distributed to the respondent, the complainant, Zone Executive Director, and the National Board of Directors.
+The decision will be distributed to the respondent, the complainant, the Zone Executive Director, and the National Board of Directors.